 The name consists of from 1 to 6 alphanumeric characters.
 The extension consists of from 1 to 3 alphanumeric characters, preceded by a period (.).
 The extension is usually used to denote the type of file, the most common being:

-.FOR Fortran IV source program .MAC Macro-10 source program
+- .FOR Fortran IV source program

-.REL file for processing by relocating loader (not editable) .DAT Fortran data file examples:
+- .REL file for processing by relocating loader (not editable)

+- .DAT Fortran data file

 Additionally, switches where appropriate may be included in the file specification as /switch:value.